Battle of Sittang Bridge: "My unpleasant and devastating news"

 Smyth had ordered his sappers to get ready to blow the bridge.
-At 4:30 am, in the early morning on 22 February, it became clear that it might fall within the hour.
+At 5:30am local time (4:30am Indian Time [note there is some discrepancy caused by records being simultaneously made by various commands]), in the early morning on 23 February, it became clear that it might fall within the hour.
 Smyth's choices were to destroy the bridge, stranding more than half of his own troops on the wrong side, or to let it stand and give the Japanese a clear march to Rangoon.
 According to Smyth, "Hard though it is, there is very little doubt as to what is the correct course: I give the order that the bridge shall be blown immediately."
 Yet only the Number 5 Span, counting from the east bank, dropped into the river, while Spans 4 and 6 were damaged but remained in place.

 Smyth reported this "unpleasant and devastating news" to General Hutton, overall commander of the Burmese forces.
 Slim (1956) says: "It is easy to criticize this decision; it is not easy to make such a decision.
 Only those who have been faced with the immediate choice of similar grim alternatives can understand the weight of the decision that presses on a commander."
 But Slim does not actually endorse Smyth's choice, and indeed Smyth was dismissed.
 He never received another command.
 Brigadier David "Punch" Cowan replaced him in command of the division.

 The Official History records that Smyth had wanted to move his troops across the Sittang much earlier, and had been refused.
 It says: "In view of the great importance of getting 17th Division safely across the Sittang, Hutton might have been wiser, once action had been joined on the Bilin, to give Smyth a free hand."